 DIFFERENT CREAMY OPTIONS FOR VEGAN TARTAR SAUCE

-Even though I prefer using raw cashews for my Vegan Cashew Mayo, other options exist for people with nut allergies or people who prefer not to use nuts for other reasons.
+Even though I prefer using raw cashews for my Vegan Cashew Mayo, other options exist for nut allergies or people who prefer not to use nuts for other reasons.

 - Follow Your Heart Vegenaise